 AI in healthcare

-Artificial intelligence in the healthcare industry is nothing new.
+Artificial intelligence in the biotech and healthcare industry is nothing new.
 As numerous studies have shown, the global market for artificial intelligence (AI) for healthcare is growing rapidly, and this pace will continue in the coming years as well.
 The current value of the market is estimated at $14.6 billion but is expected to reach $102.7 billion as early as 2028, which translates into a CAGR of an impressive 47.6%.
 The numbers could be even higher, but the shortage of skilled AI professionals and the lack of clear regulations for medical software are bound to adversely affect this momentum.

 Another significant challenge to continued market growth comes from a high degree of patient distrust towards artificial intelligence.
 This is confirmed by the results of a survey conducted by the Pew Research Center, which indicate that as many as 60% of Americans would not be comfortable with a healthcare provider that relies on AI.
 Only 38% of those surveyed agreed with the statement that artificial intelligence used for diagnosing diseases and recommending treatment would lead to better outcomes.
 As many as 33% of respondents were convinced that the effects would be worse, while the rest of the respondents said it would not make much difference.